Adjuvo/SenseGlove-Unity/README.md

 # SenseGlove-Unity
-The latest stable Unity SDK for the SenseGlove, built using Unity 2017.2.4f1.
+The latest stable Unity SDK for the SenseGlove, built using Unity 2017.4.30f1.
+Can be imported into Unity 2017.4 and up, which will automatically update the assets for you.
+Using older Unity versions may cause issues.

-Current version is 1.1, released on the 3rd of June 2019.
+Current version is 1.2, released on the 22nd of April 2020.

+## Upgrade Guide
 When importing a new version of the Sense Glove SDK, the best practice is to delete the SenseGlove folder before re-importing, since some files may have been removed.
-If you don't wish to interfere with your scripts, delete only the Examples folder before importing.

 ## Backwards Compatability
 Starting from v0.20 and onwards, the SDK is no longer compatible out of the box with the old, white, lasercut prototypes (released before DK1).
 If you have such a device and wish to continue using it with the latest SDK, contact the Sense Glove team.